INSEAD is among the top schools that enlist alumni to conduct MBA admissions interviews, and by design it’s a conversational experience.

 In doing so, the Fontainebleau, France-based strives to pair you with one alumnus of a similar profile to yours and, for diversity’s sake, another with a very different background.
 It’s a signal of how deeply the school values the perspective its grads can bring — both to the interview process itself and to you as a candidate.

 By design, INSEAD’s alumni-led format fosters a conversational experience.
 Unlike an interview with a member of admissions, it’s an invaluable opportunity to gauge the school’s fit for you from someone who has been in your shoes.
-Expect to be matched up with two interviewers in your current city of residence (interviews are not held on campus).
-Your interviewers might suggest meeting in a coffee shop or, more often than not, invite you to interview at their office.
+In a typical year, you can expect to be matched up with two interviewers in your current city of residence (interviews are not held on campus), although this year all interviews are virtual.

 Given that INSEAD draws upon a pool of thousands of alumni interviewers, there’s a lot of variability in terms of format.
 And this is where it gets dynamic, because INSEAD gives its interviewers some latitude.
 The tone, style, context, and even length will often depend on your interviewer’s personality and profession.
 Average length, for example, is about an hour.
 But some interviews can be as short as 30 minutes, while others range up to two hours long.
-One of my recent clients at Fortuna Admissions had an interview that topped four hours!
-This is unlikely, but not out of the realm of possibility.
+One of my recent clients at Fortuna Admissions had an interview that topped four hours (that was in person – which can lend itself to longer chat time).
+This is unlikely – especially over video – but not out of the realm of possibility.

 8 PREP TIPS FOR A SUCCESSFUL INSEAD INTERVIEW